A good photo-hosting service should offer six things:

 Space: Enough storage to keep all of your photos in one place over the years at low cost.

-Quality: Your photos should be preserved in all their high-res glory, not compressed beyond recognition.
+Quality: Your photos should be preserved in all their original high-res glory, not compressed beyond recognition.

-Ease of Use: You need to be able to upload photos easily, and edit them if you wish.
+Ease of Use: You need to be able to upload photos easily, and edit them.

-Ease of Access: Finding photos by date, by tags or by other means can be achieved without hassle.
+Ease of Access: Finding photos by date, by tags or by other means should be achieved without hassle.

 Shareability: A good photo site makes sharing photos as easy as taking them, allowing you to post pictures to sites like Facebook, Twitter and others.